Pick Your Own Farms in Connecticut: Berries, Cherries, Peaches and More

 Jones Family Farms—Shelton

-Pick your own peaches starting the second week of July, or peruse the farm market for apples and other fresh fruit, veggies, and pies.
-The kids will love petting, feeding, and interacting with the farm friends in the animal farm, including llamas, goats, sheep, and emus.
-Stay tuned for 2016 updates.
+Pick your own peaches and raspberries and blueberries are open in July, and then peruse the farm market for apples and other fresh fruit, veggies, and pies.
+The kids will love petting, feeding, and interacting with the farm friends in the animal farm, including llamas, buffalo, goats, sheep, and emus.

 Litchfield Hills Blueberry Farm LLC—Plymouth

 Pick your own blueberries or shop pre-picked produce, and enjoy lunch in the picnic area.
-Harvest is usually available in July, August, and September.
+Harvest is usually available in early July.
 Open: Tuesday to Friday, 8 a.m. to 8 p.m., and Saturday and Sunday, 11 a.m. to 6 p.m.
 Closed Mondays and cash only accepted.
-For 2016, PYO blueberry picking season is projected to begin in early July.
-Stay tuned.

 Maple Bank Farm—Roxbury

 Pick your own blueberries on this family farm that dates back to 1730.
-PYO is generally available Wednesday-Sunday.
-No opening date has been announced for 2016, but check back in early July.
+PYO is generally available Wednesday-Sunday and blueberries are ready for picking in early-July.

 Evergreen Berry Farm—Watertown

-Pick your own organic berries.
-Choose from PYO blueberries, red and gold raspberries, blackberries, and elderberries.
+Pick from nine varieties of organic blueberries, red and gold raspberries and blackberries.
 Open everyday, mid July through September.
 Call ahead for updated picking conditions and berry availability.
-PYO blackberries should be available in early July 2016.
-Stay tuned for info.

 Scott's Yankee Farmer—East Lyme